Chimor: Life in the Chimú Empire

 From what scholars can tell the Chimú had a complex and consolidated empire.
 The capitol consisted of Chan Chan, lower-class, workshops and homes with a population estimate of around 30,000.
-These workshop were all built in around adobe palaces in order to impose social hierarchy ideals.
+These workshops were all built in around adobe palaces in order to impose social hierarchy ideals.
 The Chan Chan also had restrictions and were not offered the same privileges as the elite.
 They had limited access to rituals, bureaucracy, and administrative roles.
 The high regulations were necessary to keep order with food production and state re-distribution of the products.
 The class system also helped to determine who would work to create state-sponsored monuments.

 Rule

 The Chimú society was a four-level hierarchical system, with a powerful elite rule over administrative centers.
 The hierarchy was centered at the walled cities, called ciudadelas, at Chan Chan.
 The political power at Chan Chan is demonstrated by the organization of labor to construct the Chimú's canals and irrigated fields.

 Chan Chan was the top of the Chimu hierarchy, with Farfán in the Jequetepeque Valley as a subordinate.
-This organization, which was quickly established during the conquest of the Jequetepeque Valley, suggests the Chimú established the hierarchy during the early stages of their expansion.
+This organisation, which was quickly established during the conquest of the Jequetepeque Valley, suggests the Chimú established the hierarchy during the early stages of their expansion.
 The existing elite at peripheral locations, such as the Jequetepeque Valley and other centers of power, were incorporated into the Chimú government on lower levels of the hierarchy.
 These lower-order centers managed land, water, and labor, while the higher-order centers either moved the resources to Chan Chan or carried out other administrative decisions.
-Rural sites were used as engineering headquarters, while the canals were being built; later they operated as maintenance sites.
+Rural sites were used as engineering headquarters while the canals were being built; later they operated as maintenance sites.
 The numerous broken bowls found at Quebrada del Oso support this theory, as the bowls were probably used to feed the large workforce that built and maintained that section of canal.
 The workers were probably fed and housed at state expense.